mtumilowicz/scala-cats-free-monad-workshop/README.md

     * replace functions call with data representation (B) and then fold over it (C, C')
     * reverse process to church encoding
 * suppose we would like to have a program that:
-    * shows how to correctly compose zio layers
+    * shows how to correctly compose zio layers based on set of given layers
-    * and prints all layers that are used to create other layers
+    * and prints all layers that are missing
     * so it's better to create first representation of graph, then - evaluate it
-        * otherwise we would have to use big parts of the same logic twice (generating graph twice)
+        * otherwise we would have to reuse big parts of the same logic twice (generating graph twice)